-- 1) In the reference menu, tap "Open/Close" button in R1 to close the reference waveform. - 2) Repeat step 1 to close other reference channels.
-When all reference waveform channels are closed, the reference waveform channel icon REF becomes gray.

-3) Tap REF to turn off all reference waveforms.
+- 1) In the reference menu, tap "Open/Close" button in R1 to close the reference waveform. - 2) Repeat step 1 to close other reference channels. - 3) Right swipe to turn off all reference waveforms.

 Reference waveform movement and time base adjustment